s-ball/pyimgren/README.md

 * ext_mask: the extension of the new name (default ".jpg")
 * ref_file: the name of a file that will remember the old names (default "names.log")
+* delta:  a (floating point) number of minutes to add to the exif tag time (default 0.0)
 * debug   : a boolean flag that will cause a line to be printed for each rename when true (default False)
 * dummy   : a boolean flag that will cause a "dry run", meaning that